alicerunsonfedora/ocellusscript/README.md

 This repository contains the specifications and documentation for the OcellusScript programming language, as well as the source code for Efficacy, the compiler and interpreter for OcellusScript.

+> ⚠️ Note: OcellusScript is still a work in progress and is not fully functional as a language yet.

 ## Quick Links

 - [OcellusScript Documentation](doc.md)